Menu

 • As a general rule, systems that require smaller cartridges cost more to operate than a system that uses larger cartridges.

-• Some manufacturers may try to make their machines appear more desirable, price-wise, by including extra cartridges or soda syrups with the initial purchase.
-Whether this represents true savings depends on how often you will use the machine.
+• Some manufacturers may try to make their machines appear more desirable price-wise by including extra cartridges or soda syrups with the initial purchase.
+Whether this represents true savings depends on how often you'll use the machine.

 Other costs